What do you mean by Cinnamon?

 Side effects of cinnamon

-- It has been seen that large use of cinnamon leads to liver problems.
+- It has been seen that extensive use of cinnamon leads to liver problems.

 - Research has also shown that the presence of coumarin may increase the risk of certain cancers.